Travel Report Mallorca

-What a 2 x 5 Days phototrip on Mallorca could look like?
+What a phototrip to Mallorca could look like?

 Our Travel Report Mallorca aims to provide some support in terms of preparation and travel.
-Here is our routing:
+Here are our favorite hotels:

 What you should think about prior departure to Mallorca